Shou-Nakano/cp386-assignment/README.md

 Save the code and type make (providing that the Makefile.mk file has been set up).

-Type ./Assignment_4 sample4_in.txt to start the program.
+Type ./Assignment_4 [your processes here] to start the program.

 **Screenshots:**